Mahendra14/Learnings/README.md

-# NextLearnings
+# Learnings
-A repository to store all my learnings
+A repository to store all my learnings:
+- NextJS